quirinpa/react-vss/README.md

 If you hide this label, it usually means stretch.

 ### justify
-This label might mean space-between, center, start (meaning flex-start) and end (meaning flex-end).
+This label might mean "space-around", "space-between", "center", "start" (meaning flex-start) or "end" (meaning flex-end).
-If you hide it it means center.
+If you hide it it means "center".

 ### text-align
 This can be "left", "right" or "center".
+Defaults to "center".

 ### cursor
 This can be "resize", "horizontal-\<horizontal-cursor\>" or "vertical-\<vertical-cursor\>".

 ### horizontal-cursor
-This can be "resize" meaning "ew-resize".
+Defaults to "ew-resize".

 ### vertical-cursor
-This can be "resize" meaning "ns-resize".
+Defaults to "ns-resize".

 ### color
 Color can be inherit, which is the default. it can also be black or white.
-In fact all of the colors of the palette of MUI can be used.
-The default is "main" in cases where the color is divided.
-But you can also specify "light".
+Color kind of depends on the context (well 2 colors).
+If you omit the color label, and you are specifying a text color, you get the primary text color.
+If you do the same while specifying a background color, you get the paper color.
+Only in that first case (text color), might you specify "secondary".
+While only in that second case (background color) you can use the "body" label.
+Then, you have success, warning error and info.
+For each of those you have main, light and dark.
+You can also use colors specified via **color octaves** (see Theming section).

 ### table-layout
-This can only be "fixed" for now.
-This is the default.
+Defaults to "fixed".

 ### fontWeight
-This can only be "bold" for now, meaning 600.
-This is the default.
+defaults to "bold" for now, meaning 600.

 ### angle
-This can be piOverTwo.
-Default.
+Defaults to "pi-over-two".

 ## Default Spells
 Spells have two sorts of names or shapes:

-- One is camelcased (the one you use to define your styles).
+- One is camelcased, in case you wish to do things that way.
-- The other is dashes like-this.
-This is what we use for classNames.
+- The other is with-dashes-like-this.
+This is prefered.

-Here I will present mostly the dash-like syntax (it will be more common in the code).
+Here I will present mostly the dash-like syntax.

 Spells can be inspired on CSS property keys and values, although this is not the case all the time.
 Beware that this is based on a promise, and some of these spells might not work in certain combinations yet (this library is still a work in progress).